About this program

 Strength under pressure

 Civil engineering students perform a compression test on bowling balls that they constructed out of fiber-reinforced concrete.
 Made from a combination of concrete, glass and nylon fibers, the balls are more economical and less labor intensive to create, easier to transport and bowled just as straight as traditional ones.
 Nylon is also more malleable and easier to work with than conventional steel rebar.
+The project is an example of the types of hands-on learning opportunities our engineering students participate in.

 Bring outside data inside the classroom